hawkinsw/quic-wg-wiki/Features.md

 This wiki outlines the set of various features supported by at least some of the available implementations.
 Please note that this isn't a 1 to 1 map of features tested for [interop](21st-Implementation-Draft) because many of those are fundamental requirements to claim support at all.
 This list is just for the set of features that aren't always implemented by all.

+Some of the above features might only be supported for the client or server roles.
+In this case, the feature tag should be post-fixed with either `-client` or `-server` as appropriate.
+For instance, if 0-RTT is only supported on the server side, then the tag would be `0-rtt-server`.

 # QUIC Features

 QUIC protocol/implementation specific features.